 Aqua~Media International Ltd is the publisher of The International Journal on Hydropower and Dams, and the organizer of the HYDRO, ASIA and AFRICA event series.

-The final technical visit will be to the 183 MW Isimba scheme, completed in March 2019.
-The scheme comprises a concrete gravity dam, a clay-core rockfill dam, and a powerhouse equipped with four Kaplan units.
-There will be either one or two overnight stays in Jinja, depending on the length of the tour.
+The final technical visit will be to the 183 MW Isimba scheme, about 44 km from Bujagali.
+It was commissioned in March 2019.
+This comprises a concrete gravity dam, a clay-core rockfill dam, and a powerhouse equipped with four vertical Kaplan units.
+There will be two overnight stays in Jinja, with return to Kampala on the third morning.

-This tour will begin on Friday, and involve a journey north by coach, with a lunch stop en route, provisionally planned to be at Kabalega.
+This tour will involve a journey north by coach, with a lunch stop en route, which is provisionally planned to be at the town of Kabalega.

 Opening ceremony, technical sessions begin and evening Welcome reception.

 Technical sessions continue and extended opening of the Exhibition.

 Technical sessions continue, closing ceremony and Farewell Dinner.